michael-mueller-git/Python-Funscript-Editor/docs/app/docs/user-guide/config.md

 - `min_frames` (int): Specify the minimum required frames for the tracking.
 Wee need this parameter to ensure there is at leas two strokes in the tracking result.
 - `shift_top_points` (int): Shift predicted top points by given frame number.
 Positive values delay the position and negative values result in an earlier position.
 - `shift_bottom_points` (int): Shift predicted bottom points by given frame number.
 Positive values delay the position and negative values result in an earlier position.
+- `bottom_threshold` (float): Define the bottom threshold.
+All bottom points lower than this threshold will be set to 0.
+Set `0.0` to disable this function.

 #### `settings.yaml`